New Year Adventure Challenge: Return to Your Roots

 What if we allowed ourselves the freedom of simply moving through the elements, feeling the sun and snow, exerting muscles that otherwise sit still, and experiencing that soulful smile that overcomes our hearts when we take to the outdoors?

-Let your 2016 be deeply fulfilling with the soul of adventure.
+May this new year be one that’s deeply fulfilling with the soul of adventure.